ToDuyHung/Cloth-Similarity-Model/README.md

 ## Dataset:

-Dataset, which includes raw images and pretrained model, used in this project is stored in this google drive link: https://drive.google.com/file/d/10e2jCu5CS7VrgNPQBzsN9U0erd4Zwr5q/view?usp=sharing
+Dataset, which includes raw images and pretrained model, used in this project is stored in this google drive link: https://drive.google.com/file/d/1JCLby8_uW9vMR5Uv-_zExOyO4K2Pk9Yc/view?usp=sharing

+* theme: background images for training augmentation

 * crop_images: dataset for training backbone model